rolansen/rolansen.github.io/radiometric_correction/local_histogram_correction.md

 Unfortunately, digital numbers (DN's) of digital aerial images are generally physically meaningless, so they can't be used to accurately estimate things like spectral indices.
-Also, there are usually systematic differences in DN's between recorded over the same area due to contrasting illumination conditions and image processing procedures, limiting  aerial imagery's capacity for supporting long-term, fine-scale landscape change monitoring.
+Also, there are usually systematic differences in DN's between images making up a time series due to contrasting illumination conditions and image processing procedures, limiting aerial imagery's capacity for supporting long-term, fine-scale landscape change monitoring.

 We can solve these problems by radiometrically correcting the aerial images we're working with, so that pixels represent (surface or top-of-atmosphere) reflectance estimates.